cal-itp/data-infra/docs/analytics_new_analysts/data-management.md

     * [Pickles](#pickles)

 ## Reading and Writing Data

 ### GCS
 Our team often uses Google Cloud Storage (GCS) for object storage.
+If you haven't set up your Google authentication, go [here](https://docs.calitp.org/data-infra/analytics_tools/notebooks.html#connecting-to-warehouse) for the instructions.
 For a walkthrough on how to use GCS buckets, go [here](https://docs.calitp.org/data-infra/analytics_tools/storing_data.html#in-gcs).

 By putting data on GCS, anybody on the team can use/access/replicate the data without having to transfer data files between machines.